freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    Be sure to inform your network administrator of any changes to devices on your network.
 #. **Wipe and destroy the USB flash drives.**
    The USB flash drives used for SecureDrop are all encrypted, either with LUKS or Veracrypt.
-To securely wipe this kind of storage media, it is necessary to simply re-format *and re-encrypt* the drive, following the :doc:`same steps used in their initial creation</admin/installation/provisioning_usb>`.
+To securely wipe this kind of storage media, it is necessary to re-format *and re-encrypt* the drive, following the :doc:`same steps used in their initial creation</admin/installation/provisioning_usb>`.
 This will destroy the encryption headers, making any data on the drives unrecoverable.

    You may also choose to destroy the drives by physical means, such as using a hammer or purpose-built shredder to pulverize the drive.